foxwallet/hc.foxwallet.com/docs/100-developer/provider/tron-provider.md

 # Tron Provider

-**FoxWallet uses the same protocol as TronLink, only support Mainnet and Shasta currently.**
+**FoxWallet uses the same protocol as TronLink, only supports Mainnet and Shasta currently.**

 ## Get Provider